squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 Report bugs or bug fixes using http://bugs.squid-cache.org/

-Report serious security bugs to Squid Bugs <squid-bugs@squid-cache.org>
+Report serious security bugs to I<Squid Bugs <squid-bugs@squid-cache.org>>

-Report ideas for new improvements to the Squid Developers mailing list <squid-dev@squid-cache.org>
+Report ideas for new improvements to the I<Squid Developers mailing list <squid-dev@squid-cache.org>>

 =head1 SEE ALSO